Korea

 view of the city during a Family vacation to South Korea

 As a Korean-American mom with a passion for travel and a family of four, there’s nothing I love more than returning to my birthplace, South Korea, each summer.
-This enchanting country has a special place in my heart, and I firmly believe it’s one of the best destinations for families.
+This enchanting country has a special place in my heart, and I firmly believe it’s one of the best destinations for a family trip.

 It’s also a family-friendly and safe city with great shopping and nightlife.
 There is truly something for every kind of traveler in South Korea.
-Today, I’m excited to dedicate this post to share my South Korea vacation and offer valuable recommendations for families planning a trip to this popular destination.
+Today, I’m excited to dedicate this post to sharing my South Korea vacation and offering valuable recommendations for families planning a trip to this popular destination.

 Family Vacation To South Korea